 The second one is to find respondents to interview.
 Everyone you have a chance to meet is likely to show something you don’t know.
 To avoid getting biased answers and ruining your research, you need to set explicit criteria for your target interviewees and their ideal characteristics.
 For example, you may focus solely on users who do their online shopping on a mobile device.
 And one important point, you should keep this piece of information and utilize it later in your final analysis.

-Several approaches to obtain your participants are:
+Several approaches to obtaining your participants are:

 - Personal connections